Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Interference Random Field

-where $\zeta$ is the noise introduced by digital signal processing after measuring the IRF power, $A$ is the amplification factor of the power sensor, and the equivalent electromagnetic noise $v'(t) = e^{{\rm j}{\rm arg}({\bm g}_n^T \bm w)}v^*(t)$ follows the same distribution as $v(t)$ for any time $t$.
-The name IRF comes from the randomness of the unknown $\varphi$, the unknown noise realization, and the interferential nature of the field.
+\fi where $\zeta$ is the noise introduced by digital signal processing after measuring the IRF power, $A$ is the amplification factor of the power sensor, and the equivalent electromagnetic noise $v'(t) = e^{\ri\cdot{\rm arg}({\bm g}_n\T \bm w)}v^*(t)$ follows the same distribution as $v(t)$ for any time $t$.
+The name {\it interference random field} (IRF) comes from the interferential nature of the electromagnetic field, the randomness of the unknown phase difference $\varphi$, and the unknown random noise realizations.

-The phase difference $\varphi$ defined here will play an important role in our following channel estimation, since it carries enough CSI for beamforming, which will be justified in the next section.
-To estimate the phase difference $\varphi$, we need enough observations from the sensor-detected power signal $P(t)$.
+The phase difference $\varphi$ defined here will play an important role in our following channel estimation, since it carries enough CSI for beamforming, of which the reason will be justified in the next section.
+To estimate the phase difference $\varphi$, we need enough observations from the detected power signal $P(t)$.
+Recall that according to~\eqref{eqn:power of interference}, the interference power $P(t)$ is determined by $\alpha, \beta$ and the phase difference $\psi(t)+\varphi$.
 For simplicity and without loss of generality, we can assume $\psi(t)=\frac{2\pi}{T_{s}} t$, where $T_s$ is the symbol period.
-Furthermore, assume that $L$ observations $P[l]=P(t_{l})$ located at equally-spaced instants $t_{l}=\frac{l}{L}T_{s}$ for all $l\in \{L\}$ are used for phase estimation $\varphi$.
+Furthermore, assume that $L$ observations $P[l]=P(t_{l})$ located at equally-spaced instants $t_{l}=\frac{l}{L}T_{s}$ for all $l\in \{L\}$ are used for estimating the phase difference $\varphi$.